 Is Transworld Systems Legitimate?

 In short, this is not a company to be taken lightly.
-The Better Business Bureau even gives them a rating of “A+”, which is the highest rating they offer on a scale ranging from A+ to F.
+They have logged over 5,000 complaints filed with the Federal Trade Commission to the Consumer Financial Protection Bureau (or CFPB) and over 300 with the Better Business Bureau.
+Putting aside the complaints, the Better Business Bureau even gives them a rating of “A+”, which is the highest rating they offer on a scale ranging from A+ to F.

 Does Transworld Systems Report to the Credit Bureaus?